Christian-Blank/the-company-os/knowledge-system.rules.md

 ---
 title: "Rule Set: The Knowledge System"
-version: 1.0
+version: 1.1
 status: "Active"
 owner: "OS Core Team"
-last_updated: "2025-07-14T14:32:54-07:00"
+last_updated: "2025-07-14T16:52:00-07:00"
 parent_charter: "knowledge-architecture.charter.md"
-tags: ["rules", "knowledge", "metadata", "governance", "best-practices"]
+tags: ["rules", "knowledge", "metadata", "governance", "best-practices", "service-domain"]
 ---

 # **Rule Set: The Knowledge System**

-This document provides the v0 rule set for all collaborators (human and AI) to create, maintain, and navigate the Company OS knowledge base.
-These rules operationalize the principles in the `knowledge-architecture.charter.md`.
+This document provides the operational rules for all collaborators (human and AI) to create, maintain, and navigate the Company OS knowledge base.
+These rules operationalize the principles in the `knowledge-architecture.charter.md` within the context of the service-oriented architecture.

 ---